The top of the blade when the knife is viewed properly, point to the left, handle to the right.

 One who forges a blade to shape.

 I hate to tell you this, because this term really sells knives, there is no such thing as a blood groove and there is no sucking action that will hang up a knife in a victims body.
-The term is "Fuller"; this is a groove that lightens and stiffens the blade.
+The term is "Fuller"; this is a groove that lightens the blade without sacrificing the too much strength.

 The metal material at the blade end of knife handle; today these are usually of nickel silver or a mild stainless steel.
 In older less expensive knives they were often made of iron or mild steel.